For over 2,000 years Jews have been unified by identify: One is a Jew if their mother is a Jew, or if they convert to Judaism.

 There are a tremendous number of people who are halakhically Jewish because their mother, or maternal grandmother, was halakhically Jewish, yet they were raised in another faith (usually Christian.)

-Historically, most people in this category never found out that they were Jewish, yet in ever generation a significant number of folks do find out, and they want to leave their childhood faith, and observe Judaism as their religion.
+Historically, most people in this category never found out that they were Jewish, Still, in each generation some people do find out, and they want to observe Judaism as their religion.
 In cases like these, do they need to convert to Judaism?
+The specific answer generally depends on the specific situation.
+Here is one paper on the topic from the Committee on Jewish Law and Standards (CJLS.)

 Rabbi Chuck Davidson writes